silitics/rugpi-template-mender/README.md

 #### GitHub Actions

-This repository contains a workflow for GitHub actions which builds both images (with and without the firmware update for Raspberry Pi 4) and a Mender artifact.
+This repository contains a workflow for GitHub Actions which builds both images (with and without the firmware update for Raspberry Pi 4) and a Mender artifact which is ready to be uploaded to Mender.

 #### Simple SBOM